 An entire industry -- with global sales of $289 billion -- is dedicated to understanding what products consumers want for their homes -- and to creating the products they desire.
 Style definitely counts in this arena.
 Fashionable names such as Calvin Klein, Ralph Lauren, Hermes, Diane von Furstenberg, Donna Karan, Vera Wang and other well-known brands all offer home furnishings lines.

-Starting in Fall 2013, students pursuing a BBA or BPS in Fashion Merchandising will select either a track in Apparel & Accessories or a new track in Home Fashions.
+Students pursuing a BBA in Fashion Merchandising may also select a track in Home Fashions.
 The Home Fashions track will allow you to pursue career paths within retail, manufacturing, brands, design houses, textiles, decorator showrooms, and sales offices that supply consumers with home fashions.

 Courses in the Home Fashions Track